4,200 words, approximately 16 minutes to read

 A company is no different.

 Every publishing business, including yours, has to consider the investor’s needs.
 They are the owners and capital providers.
 If this is a big publicly traded company, then there is a need to produce quarterly results.
-If it is owned by private equity, then there are also significant financial requirements set by the owners.
+If it is owned by private equity, then the owners also set significant financial requirements.

 There is also another significant supplier of capital – Debt.